The Veronica Suite

 https://www.artwalkporty.co.uk/2020/deirdremacleod.html

-Miniature from the Book of the loving Heart of love, depicting Love giving Desire the heart of the sick king.
-Attributed to Barthélemy d'Eyck.
+Miniature from the Book of the Loving Heart of Love

 Art project 'Melancholia', S & H De Buck & university of Ghent Belgium 2000.
 Based on a dispute between the two famous Belgium Fin de Siècle painters: Fernand Khnopff and James Ensor.
 Ensor accused Khnopff of plagiarism.